evoleen/azure_identity/README.md

 - Linux

 Windows support is theoretically possible, but Bun crashes during installation.
 It is anticipated that this will be resolved with future Bun versions.

+## Integration

+The package ships with a compiled version of the `fetch_token` binary.
+If the final application is executed through the Dart interpreter, the package is able to automatically locate the platform-specific binary file and will execute it.

+If the final application is compiled to an executable, Dart is unable to package the `fetch_token` binary with the executable.
+The binary then needs to be added manually and path of the binary needs to be supplied to `BridgedDefaultAzureCredential()`.